ndrwrbgs/OpenTracing-Extensions/README.md

 ## ISpanBuilder.WithTagsFromAnonymousType
 _This name is verbose, don't be surprised if it changes slightly :)_

+CAVEAT!!!
+Only valid to use if the user is NOT dynamically creating an unending multitude of dynamic runtime types - since we are caching.
+You shouldn't be doing this, I've never seen it done, but please be cognizant of this when calling this method.

 Allows setting tags from an anonymous type.
 E.g. setting arguments from a method easily.

 ### Before and After